Oh, Canada. The land of maple syrup, beavers, and low-quality animated works, apparently.

 It’s not the most impressive list, but hey, at least it’s something.

 There are a handful of known cartoons that have been created through a joint effort involving Canada.
 Canadian studios are also known to collaborate with American and French companies (e.g. Totally Spies was created through a French/Canadian collaboration).
-So at least Canada is inserting itself into mainstream content by partnering with other companies, and vice versa.
+So at least Canada is inserting itself into mainstream content by partnering with companies across the globe, and vice versa.

-All in all, it’s difficult to assess the future of Canadian cartoons on mainstream networks; however, it appears that the industry is growing ever so slowly.
+All in all, it’s difficult to assess the future of Canadian cartoons on mainstream networks; however, it appears that the industry is growing ever so slightly.
 Canadian studios that have accepted outsourced animation jobs are starting to become aware of their internal talent pool, and seem to be dabbling in content creation themselves.
-The amount of Canadian-created content is also likely to increase when the dollar reaches its previous heights—studios will likely see a downturn of work and will have to find other ways to save their bottom line, including producing and distributing their own animated works.
+The amount of Canadian-created content is also likely to increase when the dollar reaches its previous heights—studios will likely see a downturn of business from American companies and will have to find other ways to save their bottom line, including potentially producing and distributing their own animated works.

 Here’s hoping that Canada will eventually catch up.